 Subterranean termites are known for their heightened survival instincts and advanced communication system.
 If disturbed, the colony will stealthily relocate to other areas in the building, continuing to cause damage, while your extermination techniques turn ineffective.
 The best practice is to leave the infestation to the pest control experts.

-If your house shows signs of termite damage, or you want to ensure that you’ll remain a few steps ahead of a termite visit, give us a call today to schedule an inspection and discuss your options.
+If your house shows signs of termite damage, or you want to ensure that you’ll remain a few steps ahead of a termite visit, contact the termite control pros at Ehrlich today!

-Talkin’ Termites: Brush Up On Your Termite 101 for Termite Awareness Week in Virginia
+Talkin’ Termites: Brush Up On Termites 101 for Termite Awareness Week in Virginia

 Serving the Virginia area since 1944